DFC302/subseeker/README.md

 -v Verbose mode. \
 -o Choose to send results to an output file. \
 -k Choose keywords to parse domains with. \
--a Enable search with API credentials.
+-a Enable search with API credentials. \
+-p Specify page mode.

 The keywords.txt file is a file that is provided, that can be used with multi-search mode.

 **subseeker.py parse createsubs mode** \
 Description: Parse through sublister, certspotter, etc. text outputs for sub domain keywords. \
 Note: If using sublist3r, use sublist3r's option [-o] to send results to outfile.
-Subseeker.py is designed to parse from a text file.
-Using standard redirection ">",">>", copies ANSI color codes, which will conflict with parsing. \
+(Subseeker is designed to parse from a text file.
+Using standard redirection ">",">>", copies ANSI color codes, which will conflict with parsing.) \
-subseeker.py -S -d [domain] -f [file contaning output from certspotter, sublister, etc. results] \
+usage: python3 subseeker -C -d [domain] -f [file contaning output from certspotter, sublister, etc. results] \
-EX: ./subseeker.py -S -d example.com -f certspotter_results.txt
+EX: python3 subseeker -C -d example.com -f certspotter_results.txt

 OPTIONAL ARGUMENTS: \
 -o Choose to send results to an output file.